1. Previous: Chapter 12

 enum class Beverage { WATER, SODA }

-In this code, the prepareEntree() function in Waiter simply calls the same function on the chef object, sending along the same name argument that it received.
+In the code above, the prepareEntree() function in Waiter simply calls the same function on the chef object, sending along the same name argument that it received.
 This is manual delegation.

 The word delegate can be either a noun or a verb, with a slight difference in pronunciation.
 In the listing above, the chef object here is called a delegate (noun), because the Waiter delegates (verb) the prepareEntree() call to it.